microsoft/dotnet-apiport/docs/BreakingChanges/068 DbParameter.Precision and DbParameter.Scale are now public virtual members.md

 - [x] Build-time break

 ### Recommended Action
 When re-building an ADO.NET database provider, these differences will require the 'override' keyword to be applied to the Precision and Scale properties.
-This is only needed when re-building the components; exisiting binaries will continue to work.
+This is only needed when re-building the components; existing binaries will continue to work.

 ### Affected APIs
 * `P:System.Data.Common.DbParameter.Precision`